 It holds significant importance in various fields due to its data management, analysis, and visualization capabilities.
 It streamlines complex calculations, aids in budgeting, and supports data-driven decision-making in finance, business, and research.
 Excel enhances productivity through automation, simplifies reporting, and offers data sharing and collaboration.
 Its versatility and user-friendly interface make it a fundamental tool for professionals across industries, enabling efficient data organization and analysis, ultimately leading to informed and effective decision-making processes.

-Following are the three categories into which these MS Excel interview questions are classified:
+Following are the categories into which these MS Excel interview questions are classified:

 Let’s start with Top Excel Interview Questions and Answers